 Vanessa Summers | MSW, PLMHP

-Vanessa graduated from the University of Nebraska-Omaha (UNO) with a master’s degree in social work (MSW) in December 2015.
-She is currently a Provisionally Licensed Mental Health Practitioner (PLMHP) in the state of Nebraska and has received training in Trauma Focused Cognitive Behavioral Therapy (TF-CBT), Parent Child Interaction Therapy (PCIT), and Circle of Security – Parenting (COS-P).
+Vanessa graduated from the University of Nebraska at Omaha with a master’s degree in social work.
+She is currently a provisionally licensed mental health practitioner (PLMHP) in the state of Nebraska and has received training in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Parent Child Interaction Therapy (PCIT) and Circle of Security – Parenting (COS-P).
 Vanessa originally hails from North Dakota and earned her bachelor’s degree in psychology and classical studies from Concordia College in Moorhead, MN.

 Before starting at CSI, Vanessa worked at Ready in 5 where she served refugee children and their families to help prepare them for kindergarten.
 She also worked as an intern at UNO and provided therapy services to college students.

 Vanessa works with children of all ages and their families.
 She is passionate about creating an inclusive environment and meeting her clients with empathy.
 She enjoys building rapport and working with a diverse group of clients.
 Vanessa is committed to helping her clients navigate their therapeutic process and helping them to find their unique set of skills needed to meet their goals.